Physician assistant: Faculty of Physician Associates

 The Faculty of Physician Associates (FPA) was the professional body for physician associates working in the UK between July 2015 and December 2024.
-It was established as a faculty of the RCP of London.
-The Faculty oversaw the Physician Associate Managed Voluntary Register, which all practising associates were encouraged to join, and set and ran the National Assessment Examination and National Recertification Examination.
-PAs were required to pass the recertification exam every six years to remain on the PAMVR until 2023 when the exams were scrapped after the GMC was announced as the regulator for the role.
-The FPA closed in December 2024 following an extraordinary general meeting on PAs at the RCP in March 2024.
+It was established as a faculty of the RCP of London and succeeded its predecessor organisation, the UK Association of Physician Assistants (UKAPA), which had been formed in 2005.
+The FPA oversaw the Physician Associate Managed Voluntary Register, which all practising associates were encouraged to join, and set and ran the National Assessment Examination and National Recertification Examination.
+PAs were required to pass the recertification exam every six years to remain on the PAMVR until 2023 when the exams were scrapped to prepare for the GMC to become their regulator in 2024.
+The FPA closed in December 2024 following an extraordinary general meeting on PAs at the RCP in March 2024, where fellows voted to limit the pace and scale of the roll-out of the PA workforce.